PyDataAmsterdam/amsterdam.pydata.org/_talks/enquiry_based_learning_for_science_and_engineering_utilizing_bokeh.md

 # Enquiry-Based Learning for Science and Engineering utilizing Bokeh

 Computational modules are valuable pedagogical tools to teach complex engineering concepts via enquiry-based learning (EBL).
-In this context, we have developed interactive online visualization-based python modules to explain science and engineering concepts (at a senior undergraduate and graduate level) through common chemical engineering applications.
+In this context, we have developed interactive online visualization-based python modules to explain science and engineering concepts through common chemical engineering applications.
+All these modules can be accessed at this website: https://srrweb.cc.lehigh.edu/app/.

 ## Speakers